lock14/home-settings/README.md

 # home-settings
-home directorty configuration files etc. that I use for *nix systems.
+home directory configuration files etc. that I use for *nix systems.
+Also some setup automation for various linux distributiions.